In [1]:

 These two structures are used to decompose an acceptance condition (or automaton) into trees that alternate accepting and rejecting elements in order to help converting an automaton to parity acceptance.
 Spot implements those structures, includes some display code to better explore them iteractively, and finally use them to implement a transformation to parity acceptance.

-For a formal tratement of these, in a slightly different formalism, see Optimal Transformations of Games and Automata Using Muller Conditions by Casares, Colcombet, and Fijalkow.
+For a formal treatment of these, in a slightly different formalism, see Optimal Transformations of Games and Automata Using Muller Conditions by Casares, Colcombet, and Fijalkow.
 In Spot those definitions have been adapted to use Emerson-Lei acceptance, and support transitions labeled by multiple colors (the main differences are for the Zielonka Tree, the ACD is almost identical).

 Zielonka Tree

 The Zielonka tree is built from an acceptance formula and is labeled by sets of colors.
 The root contains all colors used in the formula.
-If seing infinitely all colors of one node would satisfy the acceptance condition, we say that the node is accepting and draw it with an ellipse, otherwise is is rejecting and drawn with a rectangle.
+If seeing infinitely all colors of one node would satisfy the acceptance condition, we say that the node is accepting and draw it with an ellipse, otherwise is is rejecting and drawn with a rectangle.
 The children of an accepting (resp. rejecting) node, are the largest subsets of colors that are rejecting (resp. accepting).

 Here is an example: